DJayalath/RayCasterOpenGL/README.md

-# RayCasterOpenGL
+# RayCasterOpenGL (CPU CASTING)
-3D ray casting engine written using GLSL shader code
+3D ray casting engine written using GLSL shader code.
+This version does all ray casting calculations on the CPU and renders using OpenGL.

 All ray casting calculations done on GPU fragment shader (see ``shader.frag``)